The Irrevocable Life Insurance Trust

 No, as long as the beneficiary of your trust is not your estate.
 Once the trustee provides your insurance company with proof of your death, the policy's proceeds are paid out directly to the trust.
 This payout generally occurs quickly, privately, and with no legal expenses incurred.

 Will My ILIT Be Subject to Gift Tax?

 The ILIT works so well because it takes advantage of the tax break allowed for yearly gifts, called the annual gift tax exclusion.
-Each year, a person can give away a certain amount of money to another person gift-tax-free.
+Each year, a person can give away a certain amount of money to another person, gift-tax-free.
 The amount varies from year to year.
-In 2022, the annual gift tax exclusion amount is $16,000.
+In 2023, the annual gift tax exclusion amount is $17,000.

 You can give gifts to as many people as you like.
-A married couple can give a combined gift of twice the exclusion amount.
+A married couple can give a combined gift of twice the exclusion amount to one person.

-You may, of course, give someone more than the exclusion amount.
-The excess gift will be applied toward your lifetime estate tax exemption of $12.06 million (the 2022 limit).
+You may give someone more than the exclusion amount.
+The excess gift will be applied toward your lifetime estate tax exemption of $12.920 million (the 2023 limit).
 Make sure you are aware of the most current exemption amount for the tax year as it changes.

 Questions About an Irrevocable Life Insurance Trust?
 Talk to an Estate Planning Attorney

 Life insurance is one of the best ways to provide for your family and loved ones in the event of your death.
 Before you decide on an ILIT, speak to an experienced trust attorney who can explain your trust options as part of overall estate planning.

 Can I Solve This on My Own or Do I Need an Attorney?

 - DIY is possible in some simple cases